renapagli/AI4All-FragileFamilies/README.md

 - Inside this folder, create two new folders with the names "ff_data" and "ff_notebooks".

+- Download the zip file containing the Jupyter notebook for the day from https://github.com/renapagli/AI4All-FragileFamilies/

 - Open a terminal by clicking on the Spotlight Search (magnifying glass icon) on the upper right corver of the desktop, entering "Terminal", and pressing enter.

 - Point to the "Fragile_Families" folder